Shariffintech/hedgetracker/README.md

 HedgeTracker - A live dashboard for crypto hedge fund data

-HedgeTracker is a real-time dashboard that displays live data from crypto hedge funds using smart contracts on the Solana blockchain.
+HedgeTracker is a real-time dashboard that displays live data from hedge funds.
 The dashboard provides a visual representation of the performance of various crypto hedge funds and helps users make informed decisions about investments.

 Features